-2 In calls for proposal under which it is possible to apply for state aid (i.e. OPUS, PRELUDIUM, SONATA, HARMONIA, and UNISONO).
-In other calls, entities for which the funding of the project would constitute state aid may not act as applicants or partners of joint entities, e.g. scientific consortia.
+2 In calls for proposal under which it is possible to apply for State aid.
+In other calls, entities for which the funding of the project would constitute State aid may not act as applicants or partners of group of entities.